katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ### View captured screenshots

-Katalon Studio stores screenshots in the Report folder within a project.
  When a test fails, you can view the captured screenshots in the image tab of the Test Case's Log by following these steps:

 1. Open the test's **Result** tab.
 2. Select the failed test case.